graphitemaster/incbin/README.md

 line with `-p <prefix>` so that everything matches up; similarly, if you're using a custom style, be sure to specify the style on the command line with `-S <style>` as well.

+> NOTE: MSVC currently does not support `INCTXT` or custom optional type on `INCBIN`.
+This will be changed in the future.

 ## Miscellaneous